young-kcd/firebird/doc/sql.extensions/README.profiler.md

 The `RDB$PROFILER` package allows to profile execution of PSQL code collecting statistics of how many times each line was executed along with its minimum, maximum and accumulated execution times (with nanoseconds precision), as well open and fetch statistics of implicit and explicit SQL cursors.

 To collect profile data, an user must first start a profile session with `RDB$PROFILER.START_SESSION`.
 This function returns an profile session ID which is later stored in the profiler snapshot tables to be queried and analyzed by the user.
+A profiler session may be local (same attachment) or remote (another attachment).

+Remote profiling just forwards commands to the remote attachment.
+So it's possible that a client simultaneous profile multiple attachments.
+It's also possible that a locally or remotely started profile session have commands issued by another attachment.

+Remote issued commands needs that the target attachment be in an idle state, i.e., not executing others requests.
+When they are not idle the call blocks waiting for that state.

 After a session is started, PSQL and SQL statements statistics starts to be collected in memory.
-Note that a profile session collects data only of statements executed in the same attachment where the session was started.
+Note that a profile session collects data only of statements executed in the same attachment associated with the session.

 Data is aggregated and stored per requests (i.e. a statement execution).
 When querying snapshot tables, user may do extra aggregation per statements or use the auxiliary views that do that automatically.